motion/orbit/notes/next.md

     - Only insert a person if _I_ sent them an email (not a reply but new email)
     - But if a person exists already (via slack, jira, github, etc), still attach the email to that existing profile

+- Space management

+  - Should be able to register a new Space under some sort of login (ours or via Slack/Google)?
+  - Should be able to name team, rename team, and choose/change the login integration
+  - Should have a cloud server on our side that syncs this
+  - Should sync the apps settings to the cloud server

 - Context

   - We need access to current app